 When you come to our program, you’ll get to know your sports medicine physicians well.
 Drs.
-Geary and Salzler will manage your care, and if you need surgery, perform your procedure personally.
+Salzler will manage your care, and if you need surgery, perform your procedure personally.

 Our team has years of experience in diagnosing and treating the full range of injuries and chronic conditions affecting athletes and the physically active.
 Additionally, we help many people hurt at work return to their jobs, including firefighters, police officers and construction workers.

 Drs.
-Geary and Salzler's extensive experience and training covers advanced surgical and non-surgical treatment, and every year we perform hundreds of minimally invasive arthroscopic surgery for knees, shoulders and ankles.
+Salzler's extensive experience and training covers advanced surgical and non-surgical treatment, and every year we perform hundreds of minimally invasive arthroscopic surgery for knees, shoulders and ankles.

 The spectrum of care we cover includes: